wp-plugins/terms-of-use-2/readme.txt

 3. The welcome page seen after term acceptance.

 == Changelog ==
+= 1.11.2 =
+* Hopefully fixed parse error some users are getting

 = 1.11.1 =
 * Changed front-end functionality from a redirect to render terms content on same page.
 Requires admins to update the Terms of Use settings.
 * Added functionality to the "Clear previous agreement" option, to also require users to agree again if they were not logged in when agreed (agreement saved to a cookie)